patrikx3/redis-ui/README.md

 It is building on Intel and Apple silicon.

 ### Fix downloaded file from GitHub
-I am not an Apple guru, but I had to download the `zip` in `arm64` version an execute on the zip:
+I am not an Apple guru, but I had to download the `zip` in `arm64` version an execute on the unzipped app:
 ```bash
 sudo xattr -rd com.apple.quarantine P3X-Redis-UI.app
 ```